COMPSCI 130 : Introduction to Software Fundamentals

 |Assessment Type||Learning Outcome Addressed|

-For this course, you can expect 2 hours of lectures, a 4hour tutorial, 4 hours of reading and thinking about the content and 6 hours of work on assignments and/or test preparation.
+For this course, each week you can expect 1 hour of lecture, 4 hours of labs (two times two-hour labs), 2 hours of reading, viewing and thinking about the content and 3 hours of work on assignments and/or test preparation.

 During the course Class Representatives in each class can take feedback to the staff responsible for the course and staff-student consultative committees.